joaromera/algo3tp2/README.md

 _DISCLAIMER_: this project is several years old.
 It was made with little knowledge of C++ and its best & common practices.
 Recent updates are made as an exercise of code reviewing my past self, just for fun.

+# Introduction

+This project was done in the context of the subject Algorithms and Data Structures 3.
+Its goal was to implement algorithms to solve the problem of finding _minimum spanning trees_ and _shortest paths_.
+Algorithms implemented include: A*, Bellman-Ford, Dantzig, Dijkstra, Floyd-Wahrshall, Kruskal and Prim.
+As stated above the goal of this course was not to teach C++ and programming so the knowledge of it at the time was rather... low (?).

+## Documents

+The original problem set is [here](docs/Enunciado.pdf) (spanish only).

+The final report is [here](docs/Informe.pdf) (spanish only).

+Several benchmarks and experiments are stored [here](experiments/).

+## How to run

+There are two problems: ```Hiperconectados``` (MST) and ``Hiperauditados`` (Shortest Path).
+The file ```generator.cpp``` generates text files with graphs that can be used as the input for each of those problems executables.

+On each folder you'll find a ``Makefile``.

+More information below (in spanish)...

 # Trabajo Práctico #2 - Algoritmos y Estructuras de Datos III

 ## Yéndose por las ramas